top of page

 Dávid U. Nagy

 My main interest are the eco-evolutionary aspects of alien plant invasions.
-I am interested how genomic changes (i.e. polyploidization) between native and non-native populations influence invasive potential of a species in respect to local environmental variation.
+I am interested how genomic changes (i.e. polyploidization) between native and non-native populations influence the invasive potential of a species in respect to local environmental variation.
 I use Solidago gigantea and Conyza canadesis as model species.

-PhD Student
+PhD student

 My project will apply RADseq analyses to identify molecular mechanisms of rapid evolution in native and non-native Conyza canadensis populations.
 Landscape genomics will unravel adaptive and non-adaptive drivers of the global genomic structure of this cosmopolitan weed.
 Available common garden data will allow studying genomic associations for intraspecific trait variation for phenotypic (competitive ability) and metabolomic data (root exudate profiles).